kwameaj67/Notes-App/README.md

 * User can update a folder
 * User can delete a folder with all its related notes
 * User can see all folders created
+* User can search for a folder

 * User can create short note
 * User can edit short note
 * User can delete short note
+* User can search for a short note

 # Screenshots